-ACADEMIC DISHONESTY AND PLAGIARISM REVIEW PROCEDURE
+ACADEMIC DISHONESTY & PLAGIARISM REVIEW PROCEDURE

-- The faculty member will determine if the plagiarism is a component of plagiarism, outright plagiarism, or self-plagiarism based on the definitions found in the Academic Integrity and Plagiarism section. - 2.
+- 1. The faculty member will submit the Academic Dishonesty Report Form. - 2.
+The Online Dean will receive the report form, review the presented information, and access the assignment in Blackboard, as applicable. - 3.
+The Online Dean will respond to the reported violation within 2-3 business days with the plagiarism offense number and consequence. - 4.
 The faculty member will explain the consequence of the plagiarism to the student in the assignment feedback and via email.
 This notification must take place within the 7-day faculty grading period as much as possible and before final course grades are submitted.
-In some instances, the student may not be granted an option to resubmit based upon the proximity to the end of the course.
-Faculty should clarify the following, where applicable and when appropriate with the student: - The nature of academic dishonesty that occurred; - Expectations for homework, assignments, collaborative student efforts, research papers, exams, etc.; - Any specific style/format requirements for assignments. - 3.
-For a component of plagiarism the faculty member should work directly with the student within the course.
-When a component of plagiarism is discovered, the assignment shall be assessed a 10% to 30% deduction from the assignment grade based on the number of components in the assignment.
-Abuse of the use of components of plagiarism should be documented by the faculty within the Feedback section of the assignment.
-Ongoing abuse of component plagiarism within the same course (repeated instances over several weeks) should be reported to the Dean on the Academic Dishonesty Report Form. - 4.
-For outright plagiarism, the faculty member will complete the Academic Dishonesty Report Form.
-The following are representative of possible levels of consequences for outright plagiarism and/or academic dishonesty.
+In some instances, the student may not be granted an option to resubmit based due to the course completion.
+Faculty should clarify the following, where applicable and when appropriate with the student: - The nature of academic dishonesty that occurred - Expectations for homework, assignments, collaborative student efforts, research papers, exams, etc. - Any specific style/format requirements for assignments - 5.
+The Online Dean will notify the student of the formal documentation of the offense (including the violation number), appropriate policy information, emphasize the ethical and professional standards of higher education, and explain any disciplinary action beyond the grading of the assignment (if applicable). - 6.
+The Online Dean will maintain permanent records of academic dishonesty violations. - 7.
+Academic Advising will contact the student for guidance, support, coaching, and resources for future improvement.

+ACADEMIC DISHONESTY CONSEQUENCES

+Each component of plagiarism shall be assessed a 10% deduction from the assignment grade.
+Abuse of the use of components of plagiarism should be documented by the faculty and reported.
+Pervasive abuse of component plagiarism may result in enforcement of the below consequences as directed by the Online Dean.

+The following are representative of possible levels of consequences for outright plagiarism and/ or academic dishonesty.
 The University reserves the right to assess the appropriate level of consequence based on the severity of the violation.
-The following will be imposed in order unless otherwise directed by the Dean based on the severity of the offense.
-At any level, the student will be directed to contact the Grace Writing Center Online to schedule an appointment OR other remediation as advised by the Dean or Academic Advisor. - a.
-The student will receive a zero on the plagiarized assignment.
-The student has the ability to revise and resubmit the assignment based on feedback from the faculty within five (5) calendar days of the notification, provided the timing is before the end of the course.
-The revised assignment will be applied a 10-25% penalty off of the final grade as determined by the faculty. - b.
-The student will fail the assignment and is not allowed resubmission. - c.
+The following will be imposed in order unless otherwise directed by the Online Dean based on the severity of the offense.
+At any level, the student will be recommended (or required) to take the Plagiarism and/or APA writing lab OR other remediation as advised by the Online Dean or Academic Advisor.

+- 1. The student will receive a zero on the plagiarized assignment.
+The student has the ability to revise and resubmit the assignment based on feedback from the faculty within 5 calendar days of the notification, provided the timing is before the end of the course.
+The revised assignment will be applied a 10-25% penalty off of the final grade as determined by the faculty. - 2.
+The student will fail the assignment and is not allowed resubmission. - 3.
 The student will fail the class.
 A grade of XF will be given to indicate failure due to academic dishonesty.
-A student may appeal the grade of XF to be replaced with an E after one year. - d.
+A student may appeal the grade of XF to be replaced with an E after one year. - 4.
 The student will be suspended or dismissed from Grace Christian University as directed by the Online Dean, Associate Provost, or Provost.

-- 5. For self-plagiarism the faculty member will work directly with the student within the course.
-The faculty member will determine if the student is reusing work from the same course taken previously, or using work from a different course with similar requirements.
-Ongoing abuse of self-plagiarism within the same course (repeated instances over several weeks) should be reported to the Dean on the Academic Dishonesty Report Form. - In the case of using work from the same course taken previously, it is recommended that the assignment be substantially revised and improved.
-However, if the faculty determines that the assignment would be appropriate to be resubmitted, they may make that exception for a specific assignment. - In the case of using work from a different course with similar assignment expectations, the work must be substantially revised and improved for the current course. - Failure to resubmit an assignment will result in a zero (0) for that assignment.
-Penalties from 10% to 30% may be assessed for resubmissions that do not demonstrate adequate revision (at the discretion of the faculty member). - 6.
-The appropriate Dean (based on the student's program) will receive notification of the plagiarism report (from Academic Advising), review the presented information, and access the assignment in Blackboard, as applicable. - 7.
-The Dean will respond to the reported violation within 2-3 business days with the plagiarism offense number and consequence.
-The Dean will email the student (and CC the faculty member and Academic Advising) of the formal documentation of the offense (including the violation number), appropriate policy information, emphasize the ethical and professional standards of higher education, and explain any disciplinary action beyond the grading of the assignment (if applicable). - 8.
-Permanent records will be kept off academic dishonesty violations by Academic Advising in the student files. - 9.
-Academic Advising will contact the student for guidance, support, coaching, and resources for future improvement.